aurelienpierre/wp-photographers-galleries/readme.txt

 **Photographers galleries** uses only regular WordPress galleries, called by the `[gallery]` shortcode, and does not rewrite them.
 This is intended to ensure maximum compatibility with other plugins (lightboxes, etc.) as well at with future WordPress versions.
 The extra gallery layouts are provided by extra shortcodes to wrap around the WordPress galleries.

+**Note : this makes use of the classic editor gallery, not the Gutenberg block.
+For what Photographers galleries does, the Gutenberg gallery block adds no benefit over the classic gallery.**

 Extra gallery layouts :